-Invoice financing makes advances up to a percentage of a company’s outstanding receivables that are due in less than 90 days.
-The loans are repaid according to the terms of the agreement.
-Advances are secured by the receivables.
+Invoice financing is an option for business-to-business companies.
+With this type of funding, a provider advances a percentage of a company’s outstanding receivables, typically those that are due in less than 90 days.
+The financing is repaid according to the terms of the agreement, and the advance is secured by the receivables.

 This type of financing is based on the value and creditworthiness of the receivables rather than the borrower.
-The lender does not buy the invoices but takes them as collateral to secure the loan.
-Advances are from 85% to 100% of eligible invoices.
-Invoices over 90 days are not considered eligible and are deducted from the total availability.
+The lender does not buy the invoices but uses them as collateral.
+Advances can be 80%-90% of eligible invoices.

-Considering the discount rate and fees, the estimated APR can run from 10% to 80%.
-However, quick funding is a major benefit.
+While the estimated APR can run from 10% to 80%, quick funding is a major benefit.

 Customer invoices are paid directly to the borrower, who retains ownership of the receivables and maintains control of customer relationships.

 Invoice factoring has two parts: the advance percentage of the face value of the invoice and the discount rate or fee.
-The factor fee can range from 0.25% up to 1.5% per week, resulting in APRs of 13% to 70%.
+The factor fee can range from 1%-5% depending on the provider, the invoice amount and your customers’ creditworthiness, among other things.

 Merchant Cash Advances

-If your business has a substantial amount of sales, merchant cash advances (MCAs) could be helpful.
-With this type of loan, the lender makes an advance and gets repaid by taking a percentage of each day’s sales.
-The lender does not conduct a credit check because repayment is based on future sales.
+If your business has a substantial amount of sales, a merchant cash advance could be helpful.
+With this type of financing, you’re given an advance based on your future sales.
+The financing provider gets repaid by taking a percentage of your daily sales or automatically deducting a fixed daily installment from your bank account.

 Your Financing Options Without a Credit Check